River Calder, West Yorkshire: Pollution

 The river has been heavily polluted by the textile industry, and, more recently, chemical works along its banks.

 Close to its source at Heald Foot, the water is polluted by the remains of past opencast mining activities and a landfill site.
 This has also led to a significant amount of soil erosion, with major mudslides into the river and its tributaries in 1947, 1982, 1991 and 2001.

-As the river reached Huddersfield, the traditional textile industries created a considerable amount of water pollution, particularly through the processes involved in the production of synthetic dyes and in scouring the wool clean.
+Further down the valley traditional textile industries created a considerable amount of water pollution, particularly through the processes involved in the production of synthetic dyes and in scouring the wool clean.
 The enormous growth of the population over the last hundred years (currently over 800,000 people live within the river's catchment) has caused other problems in relation to sewage.
 Another major source of pollution until recently came from a disused tar distillery in Mirfield.

-In the middle 1950s the river was so polluted by dyeworks in the middle reaches between Todmorden and Sowerby Bridge, that it ran different opaque colours from day to day.
+In the mid 1950s the river was so polluted by dyeworks in the middle reaches between Todmorden and Sowerby Bridge, that it ran different opaque colours from day to day.
 On Easter Monday, after a long weekend holiday shutdown, the water cleared and the river bottom could be seen, looking like a grey wool blanket.
 Tighter controls during the 1950s led to an improvement in water quality, and presently organisations such as Calder Future are working collaboratively with local industries and Yorkshire Water to promote more responsible use of the river and to re-establish lost wildlife along its banks.

 Flooding and flood defences

 The river has a history of flooding, mainly due to the high sides of its banks in its earlier stages, which cause rapid runoff of water following heavy rain.
 Much of the lower part of the river has been urbanised, therefore trapping flowing water within the engineered river channels.
 Fast flows of water cause the deposition of sediment collected from the river banks, raising the river height further.

 A variety of flood defences are in operation along the Calder Valley to prevent the recurrence of floods which devastated communities in the early part of this century.
 At Wakefield, for example, the lake at Pugneys Country Park is used as an overflow for the river in order to protect the town.

-The recently regenerated Wakefield Waterfront area is defended by one of the most sophisticated flood defence systems in Europe.
-This complex of computer controlled automatic flood barriers are housed below ground and rise automatically when a flood threat is detected.
+The recently regenerated Wakefield Waterfront area is protected by a computer controlled automatic flood barrier system that is housed below ground and rises when a flood threat is detected.